-Fellows are employed by KFH and are paid every 2 weeks.
+Post-Master's Fellows are employed by KFH and are paid every two weeks.
 Paychecks are deposited directly into bank accounts by arrangement with KPNC.
-The current wage scale for fellows is posted on the KPNC Mental Health Training Programs website.
-Detailed information on fellow benefits, including medical and dental insurance coverage, can be found on the MyHR homepage under the Benefits & Wellness tab.
+The current wage scale for fellows is posted on the Regional Mental Health Training Programs website.

 As non-exempt (hourly) employees, fellows who work more than eight (8) hours in a day must legally be paid an overtime wage equal to time and one-half of their base hourly pay for the additional time worked.
-However, the KPNC Mental Health Training Programs' annual budget does not allow for overtime pay.
+However, the Regional Mental Health Training Programs' annual budget does not allow for overtime pay.
 Therefore, fellows and training faculty are requested to be diligent in constructing and monitoring fellows' work schedules so that they do not accrue overtime hours.